slsheldon/ssg-bid/content/01-Calls/02-Pacific-2016/02-national-grants/en.md

 ## Project duration

 Selected projects may begin their activities in April 2017.

-Project may run for up to 18 months and must end by September 2018, with a final three-month reporting and evaluation period (ending in December 2018).
+Projects may run for up to 18 months and must end by September 2018, followed by a final three-month reporting and evaluation period ending in December 2018.

 Grantees must complete all projects by 31 December 2018.

 -----------